 As things progress your estate agent/s should provide weekly verbal or written feedback on what is happening with your property.
 They should tell you where it’s being advertised, what leads are being followed and what progress has been made on any offers or a deal.
 If you have to chase your estate agent/ s it’s not a good sign.
 That means they are either distracted, disorganised or not fully invested in selling your property.

 At the end of each month you should have a full status meeting with your agent/s to ascertain how things are progressing and what, if anything needs to be done.
 Towards the end of a mandate your agent/s may suggest that you should lower the price or that you should have multiple show days in quick succession.
 You need to exercise your own judgement in such circumstances.
-It could be that your agent/s is concerned they will lose the mandate or it could be that they are genuinely trying to assist you.
 Unless really necessary, you should be very careful of lowering your price because once you do so, you can’t put it back up again.
 Too many show days can also over-expose your property.

 Lastly, once you have a solid offer, your agent/s should be pro-active, make sure all the necessary paperwork is in place and keep you up to date at every step of the deal.

 It’s also worth keeping in mind that if you are not happy with the way things are going at any point of the sale process you should contact your agent/s, meet with them face to face and try and sort things out.
 If things aren’t rectified to your satisfaction, it’s best that you go your separate ways.
 This is where the performance agreement comes in handy.

 Lastly, don’t be pushed into any decision you're not comfortable with, trust your instincts and just remember at the end of the day, it’s your house, so actually you call the shots.